SandSnip3r/Hyperbot/building.md

 3. Select root `CMakeLists.txt`
 4. Set configuration x86-Debug
    - This configuration is defined in `CMakeSettings.json`
-5. Right click the root `CMakeLists.txt` and choose "Generate Cache for Combined"
+5. Right click the root `CMakeLists.txt` and choose "Generate Cache for Hyperbot"
    - I think this runs Ninja to generate build files in the output directory defined in `CMakeSettings.json`
    - If there are files in this output directory already, it could cause issues in Visual Studio
 6. Build -> Build All